Medtronic Is A Great Company For An Attractive Price

 Beginning in January 2015, MDT acquired Covidien plc in a cash and stock transaction valued at $50B.
 And, as you can tell, debt rose dramatically from 2014-2015; mostly due to the Covidien acquisition.
 According to management, MDT borrowed some the capital needed for the acquisition instead of using cash that's kept overseas because of US tax laws.
 What's important to note here is the effort being made to reduce debt.
 From 2015-2016 debt was reduced by 14%.

 Furthermore, COGS has also been growing quickly due to the acquisition of Covidien.
-This is evident by taking a look at 2016's 10K and highlighting the following,
+This is evident by taking a look at 2016's 10K and highlighting the following:

 "Beginning in fiscal year 2015, our product mix has substantially changed with the acquisition of Covidien in fiscal year 2015.
 The Patient Monitoring & Recovery division within Minimally Invasive Therapies Group, which accounts for approximately 45 percent of Minimally Invasive Therapies Group's net sales, generally realizes a lower average margin due to the type products sold within the division.
 Therefore, cost of products sold as a percentage of net sales has increased in fiscal years 2016 and 2015."